 Veterinarians are there to help your cat and you.
 If you are unsure that your cat is overweight, book an appointment with your veterinarian.
 They can guide and help you all the way.

-Weight loss is something which requires close veterinary supervision.
-Sudden and rapid weight loss can lead to hepatic lipidosis, which is life-threatening.
+Weight loss requires close veterinary supervision as sudden and rapid weight loss can lead to hepatic lipidosis, which is life-threatening.
 Therefore NEVER attempt a weight reduction diet on your own.
 A safe guide is 1 to 1.5% weight loss per week.
 You and your veterinarian will work closely to ensure weight loss is achieved safely.
 Regular check-ins will be necessary.

 - Take your cat for a walk: Another option is to train your cat to walk on a harness so he can get outside and explore the world while getting some exercise.
 Some cats take to a harness well, other cats will have nothing to do with it.
 Follow your cat’s lead (pardon the pun), and don’t force the issue if he clearly hates it.